Search results for: "cats"

 Can feral cats limit rats?

-When scientists studying the dynamics of a Norway rat colony in New York had some wild cats moved in on the experiment, they took the opportunity to see how the presence of cats and their behaviour influenced the presence and behaviour of the rats.
+When scientists studying a Norway rat colony in New York had some wild cats moved in on the experiment, they watched the presence of cats and how their behaviour influenced the presence and behaviour of the rats.

 Cats vs Rats (and the big ones that get away)